milanaryal/milanaryal.github.io/_posts/2010/2010-05-03-tips-for-getting-the-recognition-you-deserve.md

   - "/2010/05/tips-for-getting-the-recognition-you-deserve/"
 ---

-*Employees who receive regular recognition are more productive, rate higher on consumer satisfaction surveys, have increased co-worker engagement, have better safety records and are less likely to leave the organization*
+<p class="lead">Employees who receive regular recognition are more productive, rate higher on consumer satisfaction surveys, have increased co-worker engagement, have better safety records and are less likely to leave the organization</p>

----

 "Please, not another T-shirt!"
 "I resent the money that's spent to purchase doodads.
 It could be spent much more wisely."